Generic Name: alendronate (a LEN dro nate)

 Alendronate may also be used for purposes not listed in this medication guide.

-You should not take alendronate if you have low levels of calcium in your blood (hypocalcemia), or a problem with the movement of muscles in your esophagus.
+You should not take alendronate if you have problems with your esophagus, or low levels of calcium in your blood.

-Do not take an alendronate tablet if you cannot sit upright or stand for at least 30 minutes after taking the medicine.
+Do not take alendronate if you cannot sit upright or stand for at least 30 minutes after taking the medicine.

-You should not take alendronate if you are allergic to it, or if you have low levels of calcium in your blood (hypocalcemia), or a problem with the movement of muscles in your esophagus.
+You should not take alendronate if you are allergic to it, or if you have:

 kidney disease; or